Historical · U.S. Department of Health and Human Services

 Acting

-Former United States Secretary of Health and Human Services · U.S. Department of Health and Human Services · 2021–2021
+Former Acting United States Secretary of Health and Human Services · U.S. Department of Health and Human Services · 2021–2021

 Key facts